 Following graduation from Brown, Dr. Menton accepted a position in the department of anatomy at Washington University School of Medicine in St. Louis.
 At Washington University, he did research and taught human gross anatomy and histology.
 He received awards both for his research and teaching, including twice being awarded Professor of the Year by the senior class.

 Shortly after retirement, Dr. Menton joined Answers in Genesis as a speaker and researcher.
-He now travels and speaks for AiG throughout much of the U.S. as well as overseas, including recent events in Canada, the United Kingdom, Australia, Trinidad, Peru, and Turkey.
-He has also contributed numerous articles to Answers magazine and book chapters to The New Answers Book 2.
+He traveled and spoke for AiG throughout much of the U.S. as well as overseas, including events in Canada, the United Kingdom, Australia, Trinidad, Peru, and Turkey.
+He also contributed numerous articles to Answers magazine and book chapters to The New Answers Book 2.

-Dr. Menton is also very involved with the Creation Museum, where he works on new exhibits and gives workshops four days a week.
-He also conducts special workshops by arrangement for school and church groups of all ages.
-In the workshops he employs photographs, anatomical models, and a special video microscope to cover a wide variety of topics on life science.
+Dr. Menton was also very involved with the Creation Museum, where he worked on new exhibits and gave workshops four days a week.
+He also conducted special workshops for school and church groups of all ages.
+In the workshops, he employed photographs, anatomical models, and a special video microscope to cover a wide variety of topics on life science.

-Dr. Menton has written numerous articles in technical and scientific journals dealing with bone, wound healing, and the epidermal barrier function and biomechanics of skin.
+Dr. Menton wrote numerous articles in technical and scientific journals dealing with bone, wound healing, and the epidermal barrier function and biomechanics of skin.